WeRePack/repack-for-woocommerce/README.txt

 * `prepend=""`: HTML to prepend to output.
 Default: Empty string
 * `append=""`:  HTML to append to output.
 Default: Empty string

+**Settings Page**

+Adjust the plugin to your liking on the settings page: `WooCommerce Settings -> Shipping -> WeRePack Settings`.
+If you miss an option use one of the following filters or let us know.

 **Available Filters**

 You can customize the plugin behavior and text by using the following filters in your themes `functions.php` or `/mu-plugins/wc-repack.php` file: